forta-network/docs/docs/contest3-oz.md

 Contest discussion group and announcements are available on our [Discord here](https://discord.gg/rsc55DqcCy).

 You will find two challenges listed below.
-Each challenge has a specific security concern that a Forta Agent can solve, provided by OpenZeppelin.
-You may submit your agents to the contest judges through the Google form above and on [connect.forta.network](https://connect.forta.network/).
+Each challenge has a specific security concern that a Forta Agent monitors for.
+Please submit your completed agents to the contest judges through the Google form linked above and on [connect.forta.network](https://connect.forta.network/).

 - Only the first **twenty five (25) QUALIFIED** submissions to each challenge that meet the challenge requirements below will be considered.

-- After twenty five qualified submissions are received for an individual challenge, we will announce that contest is closed in the Agent-Development-Contest channel in Discord!
+- After twenty five qualified submissions are received for an individual challenge, we will close the challenge and announce it in the #agent-development-contest channel in Discord!
 As long as submissions are still open, you are welcome to build and submit Agents for both challenges!

 - **All** developers that submit a qualifying agent will receive a Forta NFT.

-- Cash prizes will be awarded to the 1st, 2nd, and 3rd place Agents in each challenges.
+- Cash prizes will be awarded to the 1st, 2nd, and 3rd place Agents in each challenge.
-    - 1st place will receive $1500 in USDC and a unique Winners Forta NFT.
+    - **1st place will receive $1500 in USDC and a unique Winners Forta NFT.**
-    - 2nd place will receive $750 in USDC and a unique Winners Forta NFT.
+    - **2nd place will receive $750 in USDC and a unique Winners Forta NFT.**
-    - 3rd place will receive $250 in USDC and a unique Winners Forta NFT.
+    - **3rd place will receive $250 in USDC and a unique Winners Forta NFT.**

 - To be eligible for a prize, you will be asked to submit a valid email and discord username through the Google form, along with your agent.